Scaling your payment infrastructure at pace

 Be efficient

-Consideration should be taken when prioritising the deployment of new features and products over design.
+Consideration should be taken when prioritizing the deployment of new features and products over design.
 You should think about the longevity and maintenance of your payment infrastructure.

 Will changes be easy to implement down the line?
 Or will introducing a new solution provide gains in the short term at an expense in the long term?
 Technical debt needs to be thought about carefully when scaling your payments infrastructure.